-In an age where e-mail reigns as the major form of communication, people are finding more creative ways to obtain your personal information.
+In an age where e-mail reigns as the major form of communication, people are finding more creative ways to obtain your personal information and attack your computer security.
 Technology evolves and so do the minds of those scheming email attacks.
 This is why many of us get hooked by “phishing” emails.

 Webopedia defines Phishing as “the act of sending an e-mail to a user falsely claiming to be an established legitimate enterprise in an attempt to scam the user into surrendering private information that will be used for identity theft.
 The e-mail directs the user to visit a Web site where they are asked to update personal information, such as passwords and credit card, social security, and bank account numbers, that the legitimate organization already has.
 The Web site, however, is bogus and set up only to steal the user’s information.”